 - Vaccination is now readily available to the vast majority of the general public in Missouri and is an important step in reducing the spread of COVID-19.

 - Individuals who live, work, learn or visit the university will not be asked about their vaccination status.

 - If you have a medical condition that requires an accommodation, students can contact the Disability Center, and employees can contact the Office of Accessibility and ADA.

 University officials will continue to monitor the situation and make any necessary changes to health and safety policies.
-Our campus community may need to shift back to social distancing and face covering requirements in the future if the public health situation dictates.
+Our campus community may need to continue to adjust social distancing and face covering requirements in the future as the public health situation dictates.